saurabhbhatia/ruby-search/README.md

 ### Potential areas of improvement

-Currently, the tests connect to the real json via the main search utility file.
-However, as an improvement, we could mock the http call to the remote json server.
+- Currently, the tests connect to the real json via the main search utility file.
+However, as an improvement, we could mock the http call to the remote json server.s

+- Convert `search.rb` into a module and packaged as a ruby gem.